 “It’s where the Vikings were defeated,” I was told simply by a chainmail Viking.
 “Things could have been different in Hastings if this battle had been earlier.”

 Inside the hall, away from the festive noise outside, I met up with Chas Jones.
 “I walked down to Hastings in full regalia one year,” he told me, “but I didn’t wear 11th century shoes, I’d never have made it!”

 I was talking to archaeologist and author of The Forgotten Battle of 1066: Fulford.
 Chas had quite literally retraced the steps of the English army from the Battle of Stamford Bridge down to the Battle of Hastings.
 “I didn’t take a tent or anything like that,” he said, as he was trying to get as close to authenticity as possible.
-“People did take me in, though, often by pubs.”
-Somit clearly wasn’t too bad a journey.
+“People did take me in, though, often landlords of pubs.”
+It clearly wasn’t too bad a journey.
 When Chas arrived on the south coast, 260 miles later, however, he was exhausted, just as King Harold’s men would have been.
 “I did it in the same length of time, under two weeks.”

 Failure at Fulford

 He pointed to a map of Fulford, “This is were we have found evidence of metal recycling at the battle site.”

 Back in 1066, tensions were high in England.
 Edward the Confessor had died and three men claimed the English throne: Harold, Earl of Wessex, who succeeded Edward to the throne, the Norse King Harald Hardrada, and William Duke of Normandy.
 But only one could take the crown.